Rosuav/MustardMine/README.md

   - What should the Twitter MLE react to for "send now"?
 Ctrl-Enter okay?
 * Can it be made so mods can be given permission to update stuff?
 Maybe just selecting a pre-built setup?
+* Prepopulate new accounts with some examples, including several in the same category, to show how this would be useful
+* Need feedback on update/tweet now that it's all AJAXy

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.